LeonorMalaga/meet2trek/documentation_en/API_V1.md

 }
 ```
 #### <u> FindAllUsers</u><br>
-Returns an ArrayList of all registered users (UserDto).
+Returns an ArrayList of all registered users (using UserDto).

 URL: https://121.0.0.1:8080/api/v1/user